amahdavi1/SPC/README.md

 https://amahdavi.shinyapps.io/polygon_centroid/

 Description:
-This Shiny app determines the centroid of an arbitrary polygon created in real time.
+This app determines the centroid of an arbitrary polygon created in real time.
 The polygon can be created either by importing a CSV file or by entering the Cartesian coordinates of data points.
+It helps visualize the centroid of shapes, even when that shape is not symmetric or evenly distributed.
+For some shapes, the centroid sometimes lies outside the boundaries.